debasish83/mean-course/README.md

 we will use mongoose to define a schema and model for mongodb, mongoose add schema/model and uses mongo driver

 MongoDB credentials are available in github secrets, on local add it in environment variable $MONGODB_CREDENTIALS

+## Data Uploads
+Generally data - pdfs, xml, images, audio, videos, csvs, specialized file formats like genomics data we should create an appropriate identifier in the express/django app and save it in appropriate cloud storage like gcs/s3, biquery/redshift/snowflake
+Right now the images are uploaded to a local folder that's managed by express/django app